beamline/docs/docs/pybeamline.md

     ('C', 'B')
     ```

+??? note "Details on `simple_dfg_miner`"
+    An algorithm that simply constructs the DFG considering infinite amount of memory available.
+It has 2 parameters: the `model_update_frequency` that determines how often the model should be updated, and the `min_relative_frequency` that determines the minimum relative frequency that a directly follow relations should have to be generated.

+    An example of how the algorithm can be used is the following:
+    ```python
+    from pybeamline.sources.real_world_sources import wikimedia_source
+    from pybeamline.algorithms.discovery.dfg_miner import simple_dfg_miner

+    wikimedia_source().pipe(
+        simple_dfg_miner()
+    ).subscribe(lambda x: print(str(x)))
+    ```

 ??? note "Details on `heuristics_miner_lossy_counting`"
     An algorithm to mine a Heuristics Net using the Lossy Counting algorithm.
 The Heuristics Net is the same type as in the PM4PY library (see <https://pm4py.fit.fraunhofer.de/documentation#item-3-3>)